Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 - Use `npm run e2e-serve` to [serve](#serving-the-contract-to-be-tested) the examples for testing.
 - Use `npm run e2e-test` to run the test suite in headless mode or `npm run e2e-test-debug` to enable the browser UI.
 - Use `npm run e2e-browser` to open the browser window with extensions pre-loaded.
 If you modify any setting (e.g. set a collateral), it's important to run `npm run e2e-pack-settings` **without running anything in between**.
 The test suite resets the settings by loading them from the settings archive before each test run.
+- To [pack and unpack](#how-wallets-are-used) extension settings to or from the archive file `npm run e2e-pack-settings` and `npm run e2e-unpack-settings` scripts should be used, respectively.

 ## How to Run the Included Examples